sjtu-cs/web-mining/README.md

+# **hope everyone of us can engaged in this project and improve our homework quality **
-##SJTU WebMining homework project
+## SJTU WebMining homework project

-**This project is created for finishing our web mining homework.
-The base project is [dennybritz/cnn-text-classification-tf](https://github.com/dennybritz/cnn-text-classification-tf)**
+This project is created for finishing our web mining homework.
+The base project is **[dennybritz/cnn-text-classification-tf](https://github.com/dennybritz/cnn-text-classification-tf)**.
+It can classify the positive and negative movie reviews.
+We modified it to adapt to our homework that have 5 labels(0,1,2,3,4)